Maria Wiedmaier: Weimar years

 At the end of 1918 she joined the Independent Social Democratic Party ("Unabhängige Sozialdemokratische Partei Deutschlands" / USPD) which had broken away from the mainstream Social Democratic Party (SPD) following vigorous internal party disagreement over whether or not to support funding for the war.
 When the USPD in turn splintered she was a member of the left wing majority who moved across to the newly emerging Communist Party.
 Together with Heinrich Rau and Eugen Wiedmaier she was a co-founder, in 1923, of the Communist Party's Zuffenhausen branch.

-The marriage to Albert Volz had been blessed with a son, but in other respects Volz was by this point out of the picture: in 1923 she married Eugen Wiedmaier and the two of them relocated to Berlin.
+The marriage to Albert Volz had resulted in a son, but in other respects Volz was by this point out of the picture: in 1923 she married Eugen Wiedmaier and the two of them relocated to Berlin.
 This turned out to only be the first of several moves undertaken in connection with party work.
 The focus of her party work at this stage was on women's matters and youth issues.
 In 1924/25 she worked in a party secretarial capacity for the party regional leadership (Bezirksleitung) in Saarbrücken, at the heart of an industrial region in western Germany still, at this stage, under French occupation.
 From 1925 she was a designated "party instructor" for the Party Central Committee.
 Party work also took her to the Palatinate.

 In 1929/30 she was a student at the Comintern's International Lenin School in Moscow.
 On returning to Germany she took a full-time position with the district leadership team for the important Berlin-Brandenburg region.
 The political backdrop changed following the Nazi power seizure in January 1933.
 The Reichstag fire at the end of February 1933 was immediately blamed on "communists".
 Meanwhile, the new government lost no time in converting Germany into a one-party dictatorship.
 Nevertheless, between January 1933 and April 1935 Wiedmeier worked (illegally) as a party instructor in Berlin.
 From 1934 she was actively engaged with the "Anti-militarist" group around Emil Pietzuch, undertaking several covert trips to Moscow as a courier.
 According to a subsequent court determination she was also involved in the "Resistance Group G" headed up by Hans Gasparitsch.